For winter/spring program: deadline for submitting applications is 31st January 2018. Starting date as soon as possible.

 - Research and analysis of codes of conduct of domestic companies from the concerned country, and how they address the bribery of foreign public officials;

 - Assist in identifying and analysing cross-cutting issues from previous evaluation phases.

 Secondary tasks may include:

-- Provide limited assistance with the OECD Anti-Coruption Division's global relations activities and OECD Working Group on Bribery regional programmes, including in the preparation of upcoming regional anti-corruption conferences;
+- Provide limited assistance with the Division’s global relations activities, Working Group on Bribery regional programmes and countries’ technical assistance projects;

 - Research in current news on legal updates relating to bribery and corruption;

 - Assist in the collection of data on the enforcement of the Anti-Bribery Convention